 When it comes to health and medicine, there are so many decisions to make and so much misinformation out there.
 Dr. Christopher Labos and Jonathan Jarry look at the body of evidence on these topics to tell you what’s solid, what’s iffy… and what’s crapola.
 The jingles, comedy, and bickering help the medicine go down.

 If you have a question you would like answered or a topic broached on the podcast, email it to us as email@example.com, our official email address.
-Please note that the Body of Evidence is not (and has never been) affiliated with the McGill Office for Science and Society and is an independent production.
+Please note that the Body of Evidence is not (and has never been) affiliated with the McGill Office for Science and Society and is a production of 12540851 Canada Inc.

 To support this wonderful show, join our patrons on Patreon for as little as $1 a month and gain access to a bonus segment each month!
 Click here: https://www.patreon.com/thebodyofevidence/overview